 Nationwide Mutual Insurance Company is hiring 100 agents and associate agents to join its offices in Ohio.

-The company is recruiting salespeople in three capacities: independent contractors who will put capital into a new business; staff with an option to inject capital into a new business at a later date; and entry-level staff salespeople with less than five years of sales experience who receive training.
+The company is recruiting salespeople in three capacities: franchisees who will put capital into a new business; staff with an option to inject capital into a new business at a later date; and entry-level salespeople with less than five years of sales experience who receive training.

-Insurance experience isn't necessary for those who want to work within the agency and don't want to own an agency, said Christopher.
+Insurance experience isn't necessary for those who want to work within the agency and don't want to own a franchise, said Christopher.

 Allstate Also Bringing on More Franchises

 Allstate is also seeking new franchisees, according to Will Owens, a senior manager in Allstate's human resources division.

 Like Nationwide, Allstate offers to its new franchisees training and resources, including marketing support, help with setting up an office, and training for new hires, he said.